Largest artificial non-nuclear explosions: Leiden gunpowder disaster

 On 12 January 1807, a ship carrying hundreds of barrels of black powder exploded in the city of Leiden in the Kingdom of Holland.
-The disaster killed 151 people and destroyed over 200 buildings in the city.
+The disaster killed 151 people and destroyed more than 200 buildings in the city.

 Siege of Almeida

-On 26 August 1810, in Almeida, Portugal, during the Peninsular War phase of the Napoleonic Wars, French Grande Armée forces commanded by Marshal André Masséna laid siege to the garrison; the garrison was commanded by British Brigadier General William Cox.
+On 26 August 1810, in Almeida, Portugal, during the Peninsular War phase of the Napoleonic Wars, French Grande Armée forces commanded by Marshal André Masséna besieged the garrison; the garrison was commanded by British Brigadier General William Cox.
 A shell made a chance hit on the medieval castle, within the star fortress, which was being used as the powder magazine.
 It ignited 4,000 prepared charges, which in turn ignited 68 tonnes of black powder and 1,000,000 musket cartridges.
 The ensuing explosions killed 600 defenders and wounded 300.
-The medieval castle was razed to the ground and sections of the defences were damaged.
-Unable to reply to the French cannonade without gunpowder, Cox was forced to capitulate the following day with the survivors of the blast and 100 cannons.
+The medieval castle was destroyed and sections of the defences were damaged.
+Unable to reply to the French cannonade without gunpowder, Cox was forced to capitulate the next day with the survivors of the blast and 100 cannons.
 The French losses during the operation were 58 killed and 320 wounded.

 Fort York magazine explosion

 On 27 April 1813, the magazine of Fort York in York, Ontario (now Toronto) was fired by retreating British troops during an American invasion.
-13.6 tonnes of gunpowder and thirty thousand cartridges exploded sending debris, cannon and musket balls over the American troops.
+13.6 tonnes of gunpowder and thirty thousand cartridges exploded sending debris, cannonballs and musketballs over the American troops.
 Thirty-eight soldiers, including General Zebulon Pike, the American commander, were killed and 222 were wounded.

 Battle of Negro Fort

 On 27 July 1816, a fort built in the War of 1812 by the British Army at Prospect Bluff in Spanish West Florida, and occupied by about 330 Maroons, Seminole, and Choctaw, was attacked by Andrew Jackson's navy as part of the First Seminole War.
 There was an exchange of cannon fire; the first red-hot cannonball fired by the navy entered the fort's powder magazine, which exploded.
-The explosion, heard more than 100 mi away, destroyed the entire post which was initially supplied with "three thousand stand of arms, from five to six hundred barrels of powders and a great quantity of fixed ammunition, shot[s], shells".
+The explosion, heard more than 100 mi away, destroyed the entire post which was supplied initially with "three thousand stand of arms, from five to six hundred barrels of powders and a great quantity of fixed ammunition, shot, shells".
 About 270 men, women and children lay dead.
-General Edmund P. Gaines later said that the "explosion was awful and the scene horrible beyond description."
+General Edmund P. Gaines later said that the "explosion was awful and the scene horrible beyond description".
 Reports mention no American military casualties.

 Siege of Multan

-On 30 December 1848, in Multan during the Second Anglo-Sikh War, a British mortar shell hit 180 tonnes of gunpowder stored in a mosque, causing an explosion and many casualties.
+On 30 December 1848, in Multan during the Second Anglo-Sikh war, a mortar shell hit 180 tonnes of gunpowder stored in a mosque, causing an explosion and many casualties.